-The Evergreen Student Health Center offers a medical assistant program that provides students with the necessary training to be licensed in the state of Washington as a Health Care Assistant.
+The Evergreen Student Health Center offers a medical assistant program that provides students with the necessary training to be licensed in the state of Washington as a Medical Assistant - Registered.
 This opportunity draws upon the strengths of students with a strong background in the humanities, social, psychological, and biological sciences.
 The program provides an opportunity for students to work closely with a variety of healthcare professionals to help make decisions about their own future careers in the healthcare field.

 Applications are available in March at the Student Health Center.
 The Medical Assisting Program is highly competitive.
 About 20 of the strongest candidates are interviewed in May.
-From those interviewed, 8-12 are selected for the program by the middle of June for the following academic school year.
+From those interviewed, 6-8 are selected for the following academic year's program.
+They will be notified by the middle of June.

-Barbara Krulich, PA-C, is the Student Medical Assistant Program Director.
-She leads the required, intensive two-week training preceding fall quarter in preparation for the beginning of the academic school year.
-Once the clinic opens for the new year, weekly in-services are also required for licensure.
+Barbara Krulich, PA-C, is the Medical Assistant Program Director.
+She leads the intensive two-week training preceding fall quarter in preparation for the beginning of the academic school year and the weekly in-services.
+These are required training for licensure.

 You get to meet and work with an interesting group of people in a supportive health care clinic.
-Upon completion of this program, you will have gained valuable clinical experience and become a licensed Washington State Health Care Assistant.
+Upon completion of this program, you will have gained valuable clinical experience and become a licensed Washington State Medical Assistant - Registered.
 This means that you can work as a medical assistant in Washington and other states.